AKAlmalki/Final_capstone/README.md

 ## Authentication Login URL

- There are three predefined users I have setup for you, you can use them to login into Auth0 and test the RBAC, they are different based on the Role.
+ There are three predefined users I have prepared for you, you can use them to login into Auth0 and test the RBAC, they are different based on the Role.
 However, you have to logout to test the other user.

 #### Login Info: